Black Chronicles: Photography, Race and Difference in Victorian Britain

 Product Description

-These striking studio portraits, curated and brought together following ten years of research championed by Autograph, constitute the most comprehensive collection of 19th-century photography depicting the Black subject in the Victorian era, including some of the earliest known images of Black people photographed in Britain.
+Edited by Renée Mussai, these striking studio portraits – brought together here following ten years of curatorial research championed by Autograph – constitute the most comprehensive collection of 19th-century photography depicting the Black subject in the Victorian era, including some of the earliest known images of photographed Black people in Britain.

-The historically marginalized lives of both ordinary and prominent Black figures of African, Afro-Caribbean, South Asian and mixed heritage are seen through a prism of curatorial advocacy and experimental scholarly assemblage.
-Black Chronicles features high quality reproductions of plate negatives, cartes de visite and cabinet cards, many of which were buried deep in various private and public archives including the Hulton Archive’s remarkable London Stereoscopic Company collection, unseen for decades.
-These photographs are linked with imperial and colonial narratives through newly commissioned essays and rare lecture transcripts, in-conversation and text interventions by Caroline Bressey, Henry Louis Gates Jr, Paul Gilroy, Stuart Hall, Neelika Jayawardane, Lola Jaye, and René Mussai, and an afterword by Mark Sealy.
+The historically marginalized lives of both ‘ordinary’ and prominent figures of African, Afro-Caribbean, South Asian and mixed heritage are seen through a prism of advocacy and experimental scholarly assemblage.
+Black Chronicles features high quality reproductions of original plate negatives, vintage cartes de visite and cabinet cards, many of which were buried deep in various private and public image repertoires for decades, including Getty Images’ remarkable London Stereoscopic Company collection at the Hulton Archive, National Portrait Gallery, the Royal Collection and several others.
+These striking photographs are linked with imperial and colonial narratives through newly commissioned essays, lecture transcripts, in-conversation text interventions and critical reflections by Caroline Bressey, Henry Louis Gates Jr., Paul Gilroy, Stuart Hall, M. Neelika Jayawardane, Lola Jaye, Renée Mussai, Mark Sealy and Val Wilmer.

-Built upon groundbreaking, in-depth new research, Black Chronicles opens up photographic archives to expand and enrich photography’s complex cultural histories and subjectivities, offering an essential insight into the visual politics of race, representation and difference in the Victorian era by addressing this crucial missing chapter.
+Built upon Autograph's 2014 groundbreaking exhibition Black Chronicles II with new in-depth new research, Black Chronicles opens up photographic archives to expand and enrich photography’s complex cultural histories and subjectivities, offering an essential insight into the visual politics of race, representation and difference in the Victorian era by addressing this crucial missing chapter.

 Published by Thames & Hudson in partnership with Autograph.